What is hereditary diffuse gastric cancer?

 - A person diagnosed with diffuse gastric cancer and another family member diagnosed with signet cell adenocarcinoma of the colon

 Genetic testing for mutations in the CDH1 gene is available.
 However, only about 30% of families that appear to have HDGC will have a mutation found in the CDH1 gene.
-Therefore, both clinical and genetic aspects must be considered in counseling individuals about the potential for their family to have HDGC, and talking with a genetic counselor or geneticist (a doctor with training in genetic diseases and conditions) that is familiar with the syndrome is recommended.
+Therefore, both clinical and genetic aspects must be considered in counseling individuals about the potential for their family to have HDGC.
+Talking with a doctor who has training in genetic diseases and conditions, called a genetic counselor or geneticist that is familiar with the syndrome is recommended.

 What are the estimated cancer risks associated with HDGC?

 Not everyone who inherits a gene mutation for HDGC will develop cancer.
 In people who have a mutation in the CDH1 gene, the lifetime risk for advanced diffuse gastric cancer is estimated to be greater than 80% for men and women by age 80.
 Women with a mutation in the CDH1 gene have about a 60% risk of developing lobular breast cancer by age 80.
 The risk of colorectal cancer in people with HDGC has not been estimated.

 Screening for stomach cancer is suggested for people known to be at risk for HDGC.
 However, the effectiveness of current screening techniques for the early diagnosis of stomach cancer is not proven.
 Screening recommendations may also change over time as new technologies are developed and more is learned about HDGC.
 It is important to talk with your doctor about appropriate screening tests.

 - Endoscopy, also known as an upper gastrointestinal [GI] study; this procedure uses a thin, flexible tube with a light inserted into the body to examine a specific region

 - Chromoendoscopy, which is an endoscopy using dye to help detect cancer